Dublin glows with warm smiles, passionate prose, boisterous banter and creamy dark stout.

 Here’s a city guide to the top things to do in Dublin.

-For historical things to do in Dublin, the city’s streets are a fascinating attraction in themselves.
+Dublin’s city streets are a fascinating historical attraction in themselves.
 Wander at will and take it all in.

 To learn more about Ireland’s struggle for independence, much of which was played out on the streets of Dublin, book well in advance for a guided walking tour with Historical Walking Tours of Dublin.
 The Revolutionary Dublin tour is an absolute must.